 - Origins Available:

-Norman Conquest of island in 1066.
+The Basit family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
 Their name originated with an early member who was a person of small stature having derived from the Old English word bas, meaning of low stature.
-CITATION[CLOSE]

 Early Origins of the Basit family